em-tlm/ts-lib-env-nodejs/README.md

   * while providing a path to write unit tests that run without setting the environment
 * assigns sole responsibility of setting environment variables to the environment itself
   * via process.env
+  * sets process.env.NODE_ENV to 'production' if it is not set, however, because some 3rd-party libraries might use it for magic
 * provides executable documentation about the environment your program expects to run in
   * requires by default expected Tetrascience environment variables
 * exposes an immutable API for accessing your environment variables